Foxandxss/angular-tips/source/_posts/2013-08-12-understanding-service-types.markdown

 });
 ```

-A `value` service is like the `constant` service but the first one can be changed.
-It is used in directives too, to hold configuration.
-A `value` service is like the small brother of a `factory`, it only holds values and we cannot compute those values in the service.
+A `value` service is like the `constant` service.
+It accepts a primitive or an object.
+So... what's the difference between the two?
+The difference is that a `constant` service can be injected on a `config` function but `value` can't do that.
+That is why `constant` is commonly used for directive's configuration, because we can override it at configuration time.

 ## Try it